On Wednesday May 13, the second of two days of arbitration hearings

 Management lost at those hearings and Mr. Wells was granted the

 unemployment insurance to which he was entitled.
-Of course he'd had to
+Of course he'd

 do without for some months before he ended up getting a lump sum.